divikode/SQL-Case-Study--Basic/README.md

 Data Availability

-The data set we will be using for this exercise comprises of 3 tables:\n
+The data set we will be using for this exercise comprises of 3 tables:

 Customer: Customer demographics